banlyslash/windsurf-playbook/docs/windsurf-in-actions/add-to-existing-project.md

-# Windsurf Setup for Existing Project
+# Adding Windsurf to Existing Projects

-## Using Windsurf Effectively for Existing Project
+## Using Windsurf Effectively for Existing Projects

-Purpose:
+**Purpose:**
 To enhance project documentation, ensure adherence to best practices, maintain consistent code quality, and streamline ongoing development and maintenance processes within your existing project.
 It helps keep the project well-organized, up-to-date, and aligned with industry standards.

-### 1. Overview
+## 1. Overview

-Windsurf can assist existing projects by:
+Windsurf helps us:

-- Documenting the current setup and configuration.
+1. Document the current setup and configuration.

-- Enforcing best practices and code standards.
+2. Enforce best practices and code standards.

-- Generating or updating documentation like README.md.
+3. Generate or update documentation like README.md.

-- Analyzing the codebase to create or refine a project conventions file (convention.md).
+4. Analyze the codebase to create or refine a project conventions file (convention.md).

-- Ensuring ongoing consistency in code quality and structure.
+5. Ensure ongoing consistency in code quality and structure.

-- Facilitating smooth maintenance and onboarding for current project teams.
+6. Facilitate smooth maintenance and onboarding for current project teams.

-### 2. Step-by-Step Process
+## 2. Step-by-Step Process

-### 2.1 – Analyze To Create Rules
+### Step 2.1-Analyze To Create Rules
-Purpose:
+**Responsibility:** Tech Lead or Developer.

+**Purpose:**
-to provide explicit context, guidance, and constraints to its AI agent, Cascade.
+To provide explicit context, guidance, and constraints to its AI agent, Cascade.
 This ensures the AI's output is accurate, consistent, and tailored to your specific project and coding preferences, preventing it from generating generic or incorrect suggestions.

-What Effect if you’re not set rules on windsurf?
+**What happens if you don't set rules on Windsurf?**
-When you ask to create code for fixing and new feature it would change existing code rewriting by Cascade minimal it would your code really diferent code style and worst case it would make current feature not working becase some of code rewriting by Cascade
+When you ask to create code for fixing bugs or adding new features, Cascade might change existing code with a different code style.
+In the worst case, it could make current features stop working because of code rewriting.

-Example Prompt (Use Thinking model in my case I used Claude Sonnet 4.5 Thinking):
+**Example Prompt** (Use Thinking model like Claude Sonnet 4.5 Thinking):

 ```
 Analyze this project and create IDE rules base on this template: